trhura/went/README.md

 ## About

-`went` is a small go program, which can be wrapped around shell builtin `cd `, that let you go to recently visited directories by its basename without using its full path.
+`went` is a small go program, that let you go to recently visited directories by its basename without using its full/ path, when wrapped around the shell bulitin cd.

-* zero-config
++ zero-config
-*
++

 ## Usage